SehuiJang/kotlin_exercise/kotlin-in-action/chapter-01/code-01/README.md

 Chapter 1.1 A taste of Kotlin

 # What did I look?
+Well, we briefly look at a few concepts in this code.

 1. defining a data class
 ```
 data class Person(val name: String,